Population switching and charge sensing in quantum dots: A case for a quantum phase transition

 \section{Abstract}

 A broad and a narrow level of a quantum dot connected to two external leads may swap their respective occupancies as a function of an external gate voltage.
-By mapping this problem onto that of two coupled classical Coulomb gases we show that such a population switching is not abrupt.
-However, trying to measure this by adding a third electrostatically coupled lead may render this switching an abrupt first order quantum phase transition.
+By mapping this problem onto a multi-flavored Coulomb-gas we show that such population switching is not abrupt.
+However, trying to measure it by adding a third electrostatically coupled lead may render this switching an abrupt first order quantum phase transition.
 This is related to the interplay of the Mahan mechanism versus the Anderson orthogonality catastrophe, in similitude to the Fermi edge singularity.
 A concrete setup for experimental observation of this effect is also suggested.

 The phenomenon of \emph{population switching} (PS) \cite{population_switching,berkovits05,ps_theory} occurs in a discrete level quantum dot (QD) --- e.g., a QD with one broad and one narrow level.
 Upon a continuous variation of a plunger gate voltage the occupation numbers of the levels are inverted, cf.\ Fig.~\ref{fig:popswitch}.
-This phenomenon is relevant to a wide range of experimentally observed effects, including the widely used technique of \emph{charge sensing} \cite{charge_sensing} and, possibly, the occurrence of a large shot noise Fano factor through QD \cite{zarchin07}, as well as correlated lapses \cite{phase_lapse} of the transmission phase through a QD \cite{pl_theory,slava}.
-One particularly intriguing question in this context is whether or not (at zero temperature) PS is abrupt, hence constitutes a first order quantum phase transition (QPT).
+This phenomenon is relevant to a wide range of experimentally observed effects, including the widely used technique of \emph{charge sensing} \cite{charge_sensing} and, possibly, the occurrence of a large shot noise Fano factor through a QD \cite{zarchin07}, as well as correlated lapses \cite{phase_lapse} of the transmission phase through a QD \cite{pl_theory,slava}.
+One particularly intriguing question in this context is whether or not (at zero temperature) PS is abrupt, and hence constitutes a first order quantum phase transition (QPT).